suryadheeshjith/SSL/README.md

 `train.py` - file to run model training

-`eval.py` - contains the code required to load the models and evaluate the final predictions
+`eval.py` - file to load the model weights and evaluate the final predictions

 ## Model Training

 To run training code, simply execute `python train.py`.
 To run training on the HPC server, run the `train.SBATCH` script.

 By default, the script trains the `FJEPA` model.
-To train the `UNet` model, uncomment the code below the relevant comment.
-You can also rename both model names as desired for the `.pth` file, and the best model weights are stores as `best_{model_name}.pth`.
+To train the `UNet` model, uncomment the code below the "Train downstream model" comment.
+You can also rename both model names as desired for the `.pth` file, and the best model weights are stored as `best_{model_name}.pth`.

 ## Model evaluation